 Keep cold water within reach when mowing the lawn on hot days.
 Simply attach an empty (and clean) tin can to the handle of your walk-behind mower using zip ties.
 Be sure to select a can large enough to fit your water bottle!

 Keep a few empty egg cartons with the rest of your painting supplies.
-They’re great for lifting a small project off a work surface, making it easier to paint nooks and crannies and along the base of the project.
+They’re great for lifting a small project off of a work surface, making it easier to paint nooks and crannies and along the base of the project.

 Wine Box Shoe Storage

 Find a free shoe storage container at almost any store that sells wine.
 Originally designed to protect glass bottles, a wine box is perfect for organizing shoes as well because it comes with cardboard dividers already in place!

 If you have old buckets with broken plastic handles, retrofit the buckets with new handles made from an old garden hose.
 Cut short lengths of hose, slit each one with a utility knife and slide them over the handles.
 If you can remove one side of the wire handle, just slide the hose grip on without splitting it.
 The handles work great and keep those buckets on the job!

 Don’t throw out your old work gloves.
 Cut the fingers off and you’ll find lots of uses for them.
 Use them to protect the tips of chisels when you need to carry them.
 They’re also good for softening the grip of pliers and many other applications.